 The Title Grants Division provides leadership and direction on federal grants and programs that promote improved achievement in schools that serve low-income students and support teachers and leaders.

 Supports the overall operations of the Agency by offering the following services: facility management and security; mail and messenger; warehouse receiving and delivery; graphics, printing and copy center; supply room; and telecom and records management.

 Legislative Affairs staff provide policy development and agency planning based on data analysis, public reporting of performance in relation to legislative requirements and Board goals; Agency business planning and performance measures; give special attention to school and district accreditation, state student assessments, school improvement and support for districts and schools in academic difficulty.

-Designs, implements, and supports specialized software and external web applications critical to the Illinois education community; maintains network infrastructure; provides data management services; offers diversified help desk support to regional offices and school district clients, educators, agency staff, and the general public; and delivers an extensive variety of audio visual services.
+Designs, implements, and supports specialized software and external web applications critical to the Illinois education community and provides data management services.